History of Howard University in Timeline

 May 2021: College of Fine Arts Named After Chadwick A. Boseman

-In May 2021, Howard University announced that the newly re-established college of fine arts would be named the Chadwick A. Boseman College of Fine Arts, honoring the actor and alumnus.
+In May 2021, Howard University announced that the re-established college of fine arts would be named the Chadwick A. Boseman College of Fine Arts.

 2021: Freshman Class Applications

-In March 2022, Howard University announced plans to invest $785 million over the next four years to construct new academic buildings and renovate existing ones.
+In March 2022, Howard University announced a $785 million investment over four years to construct new STEM and academic buildings, including those for the Chadwick Boseman School of Fine Arts and the Cathy Hughes School of Communications, and to renovate existing buildings.

 July 2022: Disney Storytellers Fund Established

-In July 2022, The Walt Disney Company established the Disney Storytellers Fund at Howard University's Cathy Hughes School of Communications and the Chadwick A. Boseman College of Fine Arts to support creative student projects.
+In July 2022, The Walt Disney Company established the Disney Storytellers Fund at Howard's Cathy Hughes School of Communications and the Chadwick A. Boseman College of Fine Arts to support creative student projects.

 In October 2022, the Disney Storytellers Fund expanded to other HBCU campuses.

-In 2023, Howard University issued a $300 million tax-exempt bond to address housing issues, part of a $785 million investment in renovating and constructing academic centers.
+In 2023, Howard University issued a $300 million tax-exempt bond to address housing issues as part of a larger $785 million investment.

 In 2023, Howard University was selected by the Department of the Air Force to lead a research center focused on tactical autonomy technology for military systems.